shaieesss/TransDe/README.md

 # To run
 Codes are in run.sh

-## Welcome anyone who is interested in research cooperation.
+## Welcome any contact of ones who are interested in research cooperations.